kufii/sublime-sql-formatter/README.md

 ### Plugin Installation

-In the future, once approved, this plugin will be installable via [Package Control](https://packagecontrol.io/installation)
+This plugin is installable via [Package Control](https://packagecontrol.io/installation)

 To install via Package Control, do the following: